-The Medical Examiner Division of the Seattle-King County Health Department investigates all sudden and unexpected, violent and suspicious deaths which occur in King County.
-For more information on the facility please see the King County Space Plan, Phase I: Operational Master Plan (OMP).
+The Medical Examiner Division of ((the Seattle-King County Health Department-)) Public Health - Seattle & King County investigates all sudden and unexpected, violent and suspicious deaths which occur in King County.
+For more information on the facility please see ((the King County-Space Plan, Phase I: Operational Master Plan (OMP))) the RAMP and the King County Public Health Operational Master Plan.
 A Facilities Master Plan for the Medical Examiner's Division evaluates requirements for future capital facility needs.
 Future finance plans will be developed to the extent major capital projects and recommended.